 Part Scheduled Ancient Monument and part Grade I Listed, the Castle is the private home of Angus and Alison Gordon, who were happy to share it with our members on 11 May.
 We started with coffee in the Gordon’s private dining room and then Alison took us on a trip through the Castle (and through history).

 Tiverton had close connections with Exeter, particularly during the days of the wool trade, when it was collected in Tiverton and sailed down the river to be sold in Exeter !

-For details of the visit click right on Tiverton Castle.
+For details of the visit click on Tiverton Castle on left hand banner

 REMEMBERING THE LOST INDUSTRIAL HISTORY OF EXWICK

 The history of Exwick goes back almost a thousand years.
 It is recorded in the Domesday Book of 1086 when it had a Mill and a Manor.
 By the late 18th Century it had three working Mills and a factory making woollen goods, all now closed and gone - bar one still standing empty and forlorn.